evmos/evmosjs/README.md

 Then run `yarn add evmosjs` (or `yarn add @evmosjs/[package]`).

-Note that Yarn v1 is not supported ([why not?](https://docs.buf.build/bsr/remote-packages/npm#other-package-managers)).
+Note that Yarn v1 is not supported ([see explanation](https://docs.buf.build/bsr/remote-packages/npm#other-package-managers)).

 ## Usage and Examples